On the Reliability of Cue Conflict and Beyond: Methodology

-\textbf{Our human study details.} To ensure that our shape and texture cues are clearly recognizable to humans, we conducted parallel user studies on \ours and \cue.
+To ensure that our shape and texture cues are clearly recognizable to humans, we conducted parallel user studies on \ours and \cue.
 We recruited 88 participants, each completing 100 classification tasks using randomly sampled images from each benchmark.
 These tasks were evenly divided into shape and texture sections, where participants identified the target class of a single image for each task.

-To measure how consistently participants identified these cues, we calculated inter-human agreement using Fleiss' kappa ($\kappa$) \cite{fleiss1971measuring}.
-While \ours achieved near-perfect agreement for shape ($\kappa=0.98$) and substantial agreement for texture ($\kappa=0.79$), \cue showed significantly lower consistency, particularly for texture ($\kappa=0.29$), indicating inherent ambiguity in its signals.
-These show that \ours provides more consistently recognizable cues for human evaluators.
+To measure how consistently participants identified these cues, we calculated inter-human agreement using Fleiss' kappa ($\kappa$)~\cite{fleiss1971measuring}.
+As shown in \cref{tbl:kappa}, while \ours achieved near-perfect agreement for shape ($\kappa=0.98$) and substantial agreement for texture ($\kappa=0.79$), \cue showed significantly lower consistency, particularly for texture ($\kappa=0.29$), indicating inherent ambiguity in its signals.
+These suggest that \ours provides more recognizable cues to human evaluators.